-Clarence Campbell was named president of the NHL, on Sept.
-4 1946, replacing Red Dutton.
+Clarence Campbell was named president of the NHL on Sept.
+4, 1946, replacing Red Dutton.
 He held the position for 31 years before retiring shortly after the 1976-77 season.
 During his time as president, the NHL expanded from six teams to 18.
 He also instilled both the All-Star Game and amateur draft.

 Campbell made one of his first big changes on this same day.
-The league announced they would expand the schedule for 50 games to 60 for the 1946-47 season.
+The league announced they would expand the schedule from 50 games to 60 for the 1946-47 season.
 The Canadiens led the league with 34 wins and 78 points during the first 60-game season.
 However, the Toronto Maple Leafs beat them in six games to win the 1947 Stanley Cup, the first of their three straight championships.
 When Campbell retired, each team was playing 80 games a season.

 On Sept.
 4, 1999, the Calgary Flames traded a third-round draft pick to the St. Louis Blues for veteran goaltender Grant Fuhr.
 The four-time Stanley Cup winner and future Hall of Famer played the final 23 games of his NHL career with the Flames.
 He went 5-13-2 with a .856 save percentage (SV%) and 3.83 goals-against average (GAA) during the 1999-2000 season.